FU BAOSHI (1904-1965)

 But Fu Baoshi developed also an innovative technique, which fits perfectly in the history of international modern art.
 The general atmosphere is created by subtle ink washes gently mixed, supplemented by a myriad of details.
 This mixing of realism and impressionism is very successful.

-A large format ink painting 208 x 60 cm was sold for HK $ 60M by Christie's on November 29, 2009, lot 621, and for RMB 92M by Poly on 2 to 7 June 2012.
+A large format ink painting 208 x 60 cm was sold for HK $ 60M by Christie's on November 29, 2009, lot 621, and for RMB 92M by Poly on June 3,2012, lot 3859.
 It is showing a landscape of mountains, inspired by a Tang dynasty poem by Dufu.
 It was made in 1944, at a time when Fu reached his highest artistic maturity.

 This artwork was carried out by Fu in Jingangpo.
 To better experience the beauty of Sichuan mountains, he lived and worked in a tiny hut.
 The vertical format enhances the mystical character of the landscape.
 The characters walk in the lower end of the scenery, but the immensity of the peaks has a soothing and welcoming effect.